-Let the basic data be given by $X = (x_1, ..., x_N)$ (a matrix of T observations of N independent variables) and y (a vector with T observations of the dependent variable).
-To facilitate interpretation assume that all the variables are already given in deviations from their means.
+Let the basic data be given by $X = (x_1, ..., x_N)$, a matrix of T observations of N independent variables, and y, a vector with T observations of the dependent variable.
+To facilitate interpretation, we assume that all the variables have already been demeaned.